joaobiriba/ningjs-presentation/content.md

 <!-- .slide: data-background="media/img/metaverse.png" -->

 <!-- NOTES -->
-- Metaverse from Snow Crash, science fiction
 - Shared persistent collective virtual spaces
-- Alternate digital reality that the world will spend much of their time in
-- Where we live, work, play
+- Alternate digital reality that the world may live, work, play
-- Must be open, must be connected, the Web is best platform to fully realize
+- Must be decentralized/open/connected, the Web is best platform to fully realize
+- Where do we begin?
+- three.js abstracts WebGL, 3D, and WebVR, but could still make it more accessible

+---

+Too hard to create WebVR experiences...

 ---